ellenc0297/sep10-freedom-project/blog/entry02.md

 # Entry 2
 ### By: Ellen Chen
+12/1/23
 ---
 ## Content

 The info I have gathered regarding the software + hardware technologies that I found in my topic is puzzle related to software and hardware technologies to find further details about my topic, but how did I find details about topic?
 What sources did I use?

 ## Hardware Technologies

 The primary technologies I search for Hardware Technologies is 3D printing and Circut Electricty.
 People can use 3D print for anything that they wanted to print, for Circut Electricty it can be a toy to help kids do a little creativity with the circut.

 ## 3D Printing

+3D printing is a process that creates three-dimensional objects using a digital design using machine, it can be involved by hardware and software technologies.
+But when I saw some video online about 3D printing, I think it can be connected to toys, so I decided to do some research.

 ## Electricty Circut

 Electricty Circut can be used for puzzles or toys.
-It can help kids play around with the circut [Electricty Circut](https://assets.puzzlefactory.com/puzzle/316/621/original.jpg) is shows an example of puzzles of electricty because puzzles are usually about trails and error, which can be good for the kids to play around with.
+It can help kids play around with the circut and develop new skills using the [Electricty Circut](https://assets.puzzlefactory.com/puzzle/316/621/original.jpg), this is an example gave me ideas of toys, but this an example of a puzzles from electricty because puzzles are usually are just about trails and error, which can be good for the kids to play around with.

 ## Engineering Design Process